tambien/InteractiveMusic/week_03/ASSIGNMENT_03.md

 Work with the probability to make it musical.
 Why or how did you choose the probabilities you did?
 When does randomness become noise?
 What is noise to you?

-Document your process or create some artifact.
+Document your process and/or create some artifact.